SantoriniDave.com

 1. Santorini Dave The Hotel Expert

 The Athens/Hydra/Spetses ferries run year round.
 If you’re looking too far in advance they might not be listed yet.
 But there will definitely be ferries running that route.
-Book tickets about a month in advance just to be safe but there are many daily ferries and they rarely sell out.
+I recommend booking tickets a month or two in advance just to be safe but there are many daily ferries and they rarely sell out.

 Hi Dave,